What is the Grossmont-Cuyamaca College Promise?add

 You see a balance because you have registered for courses and invoices are sent immediately upon registration.
 At this time, your eligibility for the Grossmont-Cuyamaca College Promise has not yet been determined.
 Eligibility will be determined in September for the fall semester and March for the spring semester.

 I just registered for my courses, Do I have to pay the bill?add

 1. Pay your bill in full or schedule a payment plan.

 • If you are eligible for the Grossmont-Cuyamaca College Promise, your fees will be refunded to you later in the semester after you receive the email confirmation of your eligibility.
 If you scheduled a payment plan, please note the $25 establishment fee is non-refundable.

 2. Don’t pay your bill now, courses will not be dropped for non-payment, and wait to find out if you are eligible for the Grossmont-Cuyamaca College Promise.

-• If you are eligible, your enrollment fees will be waived.
+• If you are eligible, your enrollment fees will be paid.
 NOTE: You are still responsible for paying any other fees charged to your enrollment.

 • If you are not eligible, you will be responsible for paying your entire remaining balance.

 I did not pay my bill and I see there is a deadline date to pay for classes or they will be dropped.
 Do I need to pay my bill by that date so my classes won’t get dropped for non-payment?add

 As a potential Grossmont-Cuyamaca College Promise student, you do not have to pay your bill by the drop for non-payment deadline.
 Your classes will not be dropped due to non-payment.